APPENDICES

 2

-Joseph, born at Opelousas in April 1796, married Marie Tarsile, daughter of fellow Acadian Augustin Dugas of La Butte and widow of Alexandre Leger, at the St. Martinville church, St. Martin Parish, in February 1818.
+Joseph, born at Opelousas in April 1796, married Marie Tarsile, daughter of fellow Acadians Augustin Dugas and Marie Rose Duhon of La Butte and widow of Alexandre Leger, at the St. Martinville church, St. Martin Parish, in February 1818.
 Their son Joseph Drosin, called Drosin, was born in St. Martin Parish in July 1819, and Edmond le jeune was baptized at the Grand Coteau church, St. Landry Parish, age 14 months, in May 1822.
 Their daughter married into the Begnaud and Doucet families.
 Joseph remarried to Rosalie Vizina in a civil ceremony in St. Landry Parish in February 1826.
 They settled near Grand Coteau.
 Their son Valmont was born near Grand Coteau in January 1829, Valcour in March 1832, Drosin in August 1837, and Joseph Azolin in March 1846.

 2a